TriplyDB/Documentation/docs/yasgui/index.md

 mouse: left clicking on a node will drill down into the corresponding subtree; right clicking on a node will move up to the subtree of its parent node.

-Several configuration choices can be made in the configuration dialog, including the number of levels that is displayed.
+The chart configuration enables tweaking the treemap properties such as the number of displayed hierarchy levels.

-### 2D Map PRO {#geo}
+### 2D Map (pro) {#geo}

 This view allows SPARQL results that contain GeoSPARQL semantics to be automatically interpreted and displayed on a 2D map.